 - 4.1 Marketing communications must not contain anything that is likely to cause serious or widespread offence.
-Particular care must be taken to avoid causing offence on the grounds of race, religion, gender, sexual orientation, disability or age.
-Compliance will be judged on the context, medium, audience, product and prevailing standards. - Marketing communications may be distasteful without necessarily breaching this rule.
-Marketers are urged to consider public sensitivities before using potentially offensive material. - The fact that a product is offensive to some people is not grounds for finding a marketing communication in breach of the Code. - Marketing communications must not cause fear or distress without justifiable reason; if it can be justified, the fear or distress should not be excessive.
+Particular care must be taken to avoid causing offence on the grounds of: age; disability; gender; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; and sexual orientation.
+Compliance will be judged on the context, medium, audience, product and prevailing standards.
+Marketing communications may be distasteful without necessarily breaching this rule.
+Marketers are urged to consider public sensitivities before using potentially offensive material. - The fact that a product is offensive to some people is not grounds for finding a marketing communication in breach of the Code. - 4.2 Marketing communications must not cause fear or distress without justifiable reason; if it can be justified, the fear or distress should not be excessive.
 Marketers must not use a shocking claim or image merely to attract attention. - 4.3 References to anyone who is dead must be handled with particular care to avoid causing offence or distress. - 4.4 Marketing communications must contain nothing that is likely to condone or encourage violence or anti-social behaviour. - 4.5 Marketing communications, especially those addressed to or depicting a child, must not condone or encourage an unsafe practice (see Section 5: Children). - 4.6 Marketing communications must not encourage consumers to drink and drive.
-Marketing communications must, where relevant, include a prominent warning on the dangers of drinking and driving and must not suggest that the effects of drinking alcohol can be masked. - 4.7 Marketers must take particular care not to include in their marketing communications visual effects or techniques that are likely to adversely affect members of the public with photosensitive epilepsy.
+Marketing communications must, where relevant, include a prominent warning on the dangers of drinking and driving and must not suggest that the effects of drinking alcohol can be masked. - 4.7 Marketers must take particular care not to include in their marketing communications visual effects or techniques that are likely to adversely affect members of the public with photosensitive epilepsy. - 4.8 Marketing communications must not portray or represent anyone who is, or seems to be, under 18 in a sexual way.
+However, this rule does not apply to marketing communications whose principal function is to promote the welfare